 Focusing CEQA on measurable physical environmental effects, not socioeconomic issues that should be addressed in another venue.
 For example, urban decay should be eliminated as an environmental impact subject to CEQA

-Reforming CEQA for streamlining and reduced litigation exposure while maintaining the core environmental protections embodied in the Act.
+Reforming CEQA for streamlining and reduced litigation exposure while maintaining the core environmental protections embodied in the Act

+Providing additional exemptions for housing development consistent with local general plans and specific plans, especially for infill and transit served projects.

+Providing additional exemptions for water efficiency and reclamation projects

 Issue Area #8: Inclusion and Social Justice